 When time, cost and quality are priority factors, your best option is C, a redesign.
 In a cable redesign scenario, a professional engineering and manufacturing provider will assess your current cabling to find ways to refine what you already have.
 Redesign solutions are reverse compatible and will eliminate quality issues from happening again.

-iCONN Systems employs numerous unique techniques to address quality issues and redesign existing cable assemblies without requiring a massive overhaul.
+iCONN Systems employs numerous unique techniques to address quality issues and cable redesign of existing assemblies without requiring a massive overhaul.
 From reconfiguring cable pins and cable housing so they effectively carry load sizes to retrofitting overmolded connectors so assemblies can withstand rugged applications, there are a variety of adaptations that can be made to eliminate field failures and meet regulations; each without costing a fortune or requiring a major time commitment.

 If you experience quality issues with your cable assemblies and are in need of product enhancements, click here to sign up for a free engineering analysis.